jfirebaugh/konacha/README.md

 ## Directives and Asset Bundling

 We suggest that you explicitly require just the assets necessary for each spec.
-In CI mode, Konacha will run each spec in isolation, and requiring things explicitly will help ensure your scripts don't accumulate hidden dependencies and tight coupling.
+Konacha runs each spec file in isolation, and requiring things explicitly will help ensure your scripts don't accumulate hidden dependencies and tight coupling.

 However, you are free to ignore this advice and require the entire application.js asset